Handcross Primary

 The Writing Revolution

-Following the Covid-19 pandemic, we explored and adopted core principles from ‘The Writing Revolution’ (Hochman and Wexler, 2017) in order to develop children’s cohesion, clarity and stamina for writing.
+As a school, we have explored and adopted core principles from ‘The Writing Revolution’ (Hochman and Wexler, 2017) in order to develop children’s cohesion, clarity and stamina for writing.
 Children develop ‘building blocks’ of writing through explicit teaching of sentence and – later - paragraph construction.

 We understand that to improve writing skills, practice must be specific, focused and taught in a careful sequence of small, logical steps and, as such, we have developed a progression document which outlines when specific objectives are introduced, although these continue to be revised and embedded in subsequent year groups.